The Young Navigator’s Dream

 The busy streets buzzed with different languages as traders from far-off lands bargained and sold their goods.
 Damon loved listening to their strange words and hearing stories about distant places.

 He knew that one day, he would help make Corinth even more amazing.
 But for now, he was happy just being part of this wonderful city, where two seas met and anything seemed possible.
-The Path to Glory

 The early morning sun cast long shadows across the training grounds as Damon stretched his muscles.
 The Isthmian Games were coming, and he had made a big decision.